SpikeThatMike/MicroORMSharp/README.md

 ```

 ## Using raw Dapper through `Database.Dapper`
-MicroORMSharp includes a Dapper wrapper so you can mix higher-level ORM helpers with raw SQL in the same codebase.
+MicroORMSharp includes a Dapper wrapper so you can mix MicroORMSharp with SQLe.
 Available wrappers include:
-- `Execute` / `ExecuteAsync`
+- `Execute`
-- `Query` / `QueryAsync`
+- `Query`
 - `QueryFirst`
 - `QueryFirstOrDefault`
 - `QuerySingle`
 - `QuerySingleOrDefault`

 These methods can accept an explicit `connection` or `transaction`. `DBContext.Dapper` is bound to the context connection.
-Inside `WithTransaction`, `trans.Dapper` is bound to the transaction and intentionally omits connection and transaction parameters.
+Inside `WithTransaction`, `transactiom.Dapper` is bound to the transaction and intentionally omits connection and transaction parameters.
+If you provide these inside of a command definition, an error will be throw.

 ```csharp
 var rows = await Database.Dapper.QueryAsync<Customer>(